Chart Color Schemes

 Annandale's residents are extremely healthy with prevalence of common health conditions low among the general population though slightly higher across older, at risk cohorts

-Approximately 79% of Annandale's total population (7,870 people) have private health cover, compared to the national average of 55.3%.
-The most prevalent medical conditions in the area are mental health issues and asthma, affecting 9.3% and 7.3% of residents respectively.
-72.3% of Annandale's residents declare themselves completely clear of medical ailments, compared to 73.2% across Greater Sydney.
-14.1% of Annandale's residents are aged 65 and over (1,399 people), lower than the 15.4% in Greater Sydney.
-While health outcomes among seniors in Annandale are above average, they require more attention than those of the broader population.
+The rate of private health cover in Annandale is exceptionally high at approximately 79% of the total population (7,874 people), compared to the national average of 55.3%.
+Mental health issues and asthma are the most common medical conditions in the area, impacting 9.3 and 7.3% of residents respectively.
+Meanwhile, 72.3% of residents declare themselves completely clear of medical ailments, which is slightly lower than the 73.2% across Greater Sydney.
+Annandale has 14.1% of residents aged 65 and over (1,400 people), which is lower than the 15.4% in Greater Sydney.
+Despite this, health outcomes among seniors require more attention than those of the broader population.

 Frequently Asked Questions - Health